cpn-io/cpn-js/cpn-ide-docs/docs/editor_view.md

 ![Screenshot](img/portbind.png)

-**If you don't set port types and port binds for places and arcs surrounding a substitution transition, a mistake occurs**. (see an example in the picture below)
+**If you don't set port types and port binds for places and arcs surrounding a substitution transition, mistakes occur**. (see an example in the picture below)

 ![Screenshot](img/binderror.png)